-A term that is used a lot by companies is “team players”.
+A term frequently used by companies is a “team player”.
 Several jobs require that employees become team players.
 You may have heard “team players” so often that it becomes an empty term.
 However, it’s the contrary – although being a team player is a broad term, it can include an important attribute that employers appreciate: leadership.

 Being a leader in the workplace does not require that you hold the title of manager, supervisor or other “official” position.
 A leader in the workplace may be someone who sets a good example for others and/or heading up office programs and projects.

 Showing leadership qualities is important to getting the official title.
-When you show leadership qualities, you position yourself into obtaining the title.
+When you show leadership qualities, you position yourself into getting the title.

 Are Leaders Born or Made?

 Leadership is about leveraging your influence and possessing the skills to best leverage your influence.
-It’s possible that a person may naturally possess many essential leadership skills; However, these same skills can be learned.
+It’s possible that a person may naturally possess many essential leadership skills; But you can learn these same skills.
 We design our coaching services to help you develop these important skills.